Thank you for your interest in the Genetics Counseling program at Loma Linda University School of Medicine. Applications open September 15, 2025.

 Curriculum Vita

-Personal Statement (500 words): Describing personal motivating factors in genetic counseling as a career choice and a self-assessment of strengths and potential anticipated challenges.
+Personal Statement and Values essay (1000 words): Describing personal motivating factors in genetic counseling as a career choice, a self-assessment of strengths and potential anticipated challenges and how they tie in with Loma Linda University's mission of whole person care.

 Advocacy Experience: Compensated or volunteer advocacy experience(s) in a counseling or support role in health care, health behaviors or similar agencies.
 Applicants may have experiences in different settings, both in-person and remote, including crisis hotlines, Planned Parenthood, domestic abuse shelters, homeless shelters, hospice care facilities or facilities catering to individuals with physical or intellectual impairments, interviewing participants in a research setting etc.